Burnt Paws, Skin and Overheating

 March 31, 2025

 These days most people I know have plants.
 And, tropical plants are being sold almost everywhere.
-Most tropical plants (that I own anyway) are extremely toxic.
-I put them higher up so my cat cannot get to them.
+Most tropical plants are toxic to pets.
+Please put them higher up so your pet cannot get to them.

 When purchasing your new plant, some things to research are: